Updated: February 4, 2026

 Where Are P-Traps Located in Your Home?

-• Under Sinks: One of the most common locations for P-traps is beneath your kitchen and bathroom sinks.
-These traps are typically visible when you open the cabinet doors and are connected to the sink’s drain pipe.
-The P-trap’s U-shaped design allows it to retain a small amount of water, creating a seal that prevents sewer gases from escaping through the drain and into your home.
+- Under Sinks: One of the most common places where is the P-trap is located is beneath kitchen and bathroom sinks.
+These traps are usually visible inside the cabinet and connect the sink drain to the plumbing in the wall.
+Their curved shape holds a small amount of water, creating a seal that blocks sewer gases from rising back up through the drain.

 Preventative Maintenance: Keep Your P-Trap in Top Shape